-A common and widely recommended home ready to cure nasal congestion is inhaling steam vapor from a basin filled with newly-boiled water.
-What you do is you place a towel over your head and let the towel hang on each side of your face as if you are trapping the vapor.
+A common and widely recommended home ready-to-cure nasal congestion is inhaling steam vapor from a basin filled with newly-boiled water.
+What you do is place a towel over your head and let the towel hang on each side of your face as if you are trapping the vapor.

 You then put your face close to the basin so you can inhale the vapor.